Pikmin: Pikmin Short Movies

-On November 5, 2014, three short animated Pikmin films were released on the Wii U and Nintendo 3DS eShop, after being shown at the Tokyo International Film Festival.
-The short films, "The Night Juicer", "Treasure in a Bottle", and "Occupational Hazards", each feature Captain Olimar and groups of Pikmin.
+On November 5, 2014, three short, animated Pikmin movies were released on the Wii U and Nintendo 3DS eShop, after being shown at the Tokyo International Film Festival.
+The films, "The Night Juicer", "Treasure in a Bottle", and "Occupational Hazards", each feature groups of Pikmin and often Captain Olimar as well.
 To commemorate the films, puzzles related to them were made available in the Puzzle Swap game mode of StreetPass Mii Plaza.
-The films were later uploaded to YouTube to promote Pikmin 3 Deluxe.
+They were later uploaded to YouTube to promote Pikmin 3 Deluxe.